Shop

 Pro tip: If you are taking a Science Shepherd course, many of our classes have a student workbook available that could serve as your notebook.

-2. Keep this notebook/binder/digital file in one place so that you always know where it is.
+2. Keep this notebook/binder/digital file in one place so that you always know where it is

 Life is stressful enough – you don’t have to create more stress for yourself by running around before your next class trying to find your homework!
 The same can be said for all of your homeschool material; textbooks, workbooks, test books, usernames and passwords for online accounts, etc. Keep these regularly-used resources in the same place, every time.